-Logistics is changing the face of Industrial Warehousing.
+How logistics is changing the face of Industrial Warehousing.
 For many years, there was no such thing as a specialised logistics position at most companies.
-However, with modern globalisation and businesses starting to ship their products outside of their regions, logistics became a major part of many businesses.
+However, with modern globalisation and businesses starting to ship their products outside of their regions, logistics has become a significant part of many companies.

 Warehousing logistics implies the physical distribution of goods.
-Such distribution typically incorporates the full supply chain from manufacturer to the end consumer.
-The warehouse has become a critical and integral part of the process.
-Globally (and in South Africa), many companies deal in warehousing, as well as delivery.
-These companies are committed to providing value-based warehouse solutions that are tailored to their specific supply chain processes.
-These businesses can transform the warehouse from a cost centre, into a source of value that benefits the organisation.
+Such distribution typically incorporates the entire supply chain from the manufacturer to the end consumer.
+The logistics warehouse has become a critical and integral part of the process.
+Globally (and in South Africa), many companies deal in warehousing and delivery.
+These companies are committed to providing value-based warehouse solutions tailored to their supply chain processes.
+Most of all, these businesses can transform the warehouse from a cost centre into a source of value that benefits the organisation.

 Logistics is considered to be the brain of the supply chain.
-Warehousing Logistics is a vital and decisive component of an effective overall supply chain management systems solution.
-It is necessary for logistics operations to remain competitive.
-A warehouse is said to be a point in the logistics system, where a firm stores or holds raw materials, semi-finished goods or the finished products, for different periods of time.
+Industrial Warehousing Logistics is a vital yet, decisive component of a practical overall supply chain management systems solution.
+Also, logistics operations must remain competitive.
+A warehouse is a point in the logistics system where a firm stores or holds raw materials, semi-finished goods or finished products for different over.

 The utilisation of height of warehousing has become necessary.
-Many companies are utilising functional stacking heights of 12m or more these days.
-This also involves using forklifts that can operate safely and efficiently at these heights.
+Many companies are utilising functional stacking heights of 12m or more.
+This also involves using forklifts that operate safely and efficiently at these heights.

-Tony Bales of Epping Property confirms that in South Africa several property owners have strategically moved into the business of owning high-tech logistics warehouses and renting them out to companies.
-Such a specialisation has been useful as there are many aspects that the modern supply chain process demands that such property specialists can cater for.
-Another benefit for property owners is that many of the leading warehouse users are the larger and more stable companies, thereby offering the landlord a more stable and low-risk income stream into the future.
+Tony Bales of Epping Property confirms that in South Africa, several property owners have strategically moved into owning high-tech logistics warehouses and renting them out to companies.
+Such specialisation has been helpful as there are many aspects that the modern supply chain process demands that such property specialists can cater for.
+Another benefit for property owners is that many leading warehouse users are larger and more stable companies, offering the landlord a more stable and low-risk income stream into the future.

 The IPD South African Annual Property Index showed in April that Industrial Property was the best performing sector of the property market with a total return of 13.6%, outperforming the traditional leader, retail, at 12.6%.
 Most of these owners have substantial portfolios of Industrial Warehousing.
 This is confirmed by the reduction of vacancy levels seen in the Epping Industrial Property Index in recent years.
 See How to invest in the Industrial Property Market in South Africa.

-Such a network has various objectives such as, speeding the supply of the products and thereby, speeding the cash flow.
+Such a network has various objectives such as either, speeding the supply of the products or speeding the cash flow.
 A high level of growth in the revenue for all the companies involved in the chain is ensured.
-Customer loyalty through commitment and competence is improved.
+Customer loyalty improves commitment and competence.
 It helps to keep costs as low as possible while maintaining excellent customer service.

-Logistics has become an even more important part of all companies even since shipping across not only the country but also across the globe began.
-In Africa, for example, the logistics sector has seen a huge amount of growth during the last five years.
-It is important for everyone to understand the importance of logistics as our economy becomes much more global.
+Logistics has become an even more crucial part of all companies even since shipping across not only the country but also across the globe began.
+In Africa, for example, the logistics sector has seen a massive amount of growth during the last five years.
+Therefore, it is essential for everyone to understand the importance of logistics as our economy becomes much more global.
 Businesses in the United States are regarded as only now starting to expand globally, which will include much more work for those in logistics.

 It is going to be quite a challenge for those in the field to adapt to the global market.
-Numerous different transportation and warehousing aspects will be coming in effect.
-One thing is for certain however, the future of logistics looks to be fast
+Numerous different transportation and warehousing aspects will be coming into effect.
+One thing is for sure, however, the future of logistics looks to be fast